UCLALibrary/kakadu-lambda-converter/README.md

-# lambda-kakadu-converter
+# kakadu-lambda-converter

-The lambda-kakadu-converter function reads TIFFs from an S3 bucket, converts them into JP2s using Kakadu, and then pushes the JP2s into a different S3 bucket.
+The kakadu-lambda-converter function reads TIFFs from an S3 bucket, converts them into JP2s using Kakadu, and then pushes the JP2s into a different S3 bucket.
 Since kakadu is proprietary software, you will need a license from Kakadu Software.
 If you have that license, you can use the [kakadu-lambda-layer](https://github.com/UCLALibrary/kakadu-lambda-layer) to make kakadu available to your AWS Lambda functions.
 The kakadu-lambda-layer is a prerequisite for this project.

 ### Building the project

-The lambda-kakadu-converter function can be built using the standard Maven mechanism:
+The kakadu-lambda-converter function can be built using the standard Maven mechanism:

     mvn package

-Before you do that though, you'll want to set three properties: `lambda.region`, `source.s3.bucket`, and `dest.s3.bucket`.
-These can be set at the point of building the project using the Maven [settings.xml](https://maven.apache.org/settings.html) file or by passing the values to the build on the command line (e.g., `mvn -Dlambda.region="us-east-1" -Dsource.s3.bucket="source-bucket-name" -Ddest.s3.bucket="dest-bucket-name" package`).
+Before you do that though, you'll want to set three properties: `lambda.region`, `src.s3.bucket`, and `jp2.s3.bucket`.
+These can be set at the point of building the project using the Maven [settings.xml](https://maven.apache.org/settings.html) file or by passing the values to the build on the command line (e.g., `mvn -Dlambda.region="us-east-1" -Dsrc.s3.bucket="source-bucket-name" -Djp2.s3.bucket="jp2-bucket-name" package`).
 When you've supplied values for those properties and built the project you will have a Jar file that can then be uploaded to AWS Lambda.

 ### Initial deployment